The insider advice on this page is from one of Wendy’s Trusted Travel Experts for India: Sanjay Saxena of Nomadic Expeditions.

 Also on Sundays, the Darya Ganj market closes and the street fills with book peddlers, their wares stretching for over a mile.
 You’ll find volumes on almost any topic, all at cheap prices.

-Gems and jewelry, silk carpets, wood-carved items, paintings, textiles and fabrics, pashmina wool shawls—so many things to buy and just one small bag.
+Gems and jewelry, silk carpets, wood-carved items, paintings, textiles and fabrics, pashmina wool shawls—so many things to buy and just one small bag to carry it home in.
 The four floors of goods at Cottage Industry on Janpath (opposite The Imperial hotel) is the perfect place to start.
 This government-run store showcases handicrafts from all over the country.
 The quality is high, as are the prices (all fixed; don’t bother trying to bargain), but the items are genuine.
 Even if you don’t buy here, a walk-through will give you a good baseline of prices to expect as you tour the country.

 February and March offer similar weather, and the festival of Holi is celebrated with great gusto in every part of the city: Locals gather at bonfires the night before, then throw colored powder and water at each other to celebrate the beginning of spring.

-In December and January, a combination of fog and smog (partially created by wood, coal, and dung fires burned in poorer neighborhoods and nearby villages) sits heavily over Delhi; morning flight delays are common because of this.
-Since there’s no central heating in India (except in hotels, high-end apartments, and shopping complexes), it can get quite cold indoors.
+In December and January, a combination of fog and smog, primarily resulting from the burning of nearby fields post-harvest, sits heavily over Delhi; poor air quality and morning flight delays are common.
 Furthermore, January 26th is India’s Republic Day.
 This is a festive time, no doubt, but there are lots of road closures (especially along the parade route from around January 20th-31st), and popular sites become off-limits to travelers whenever government officials visit—often on short notice.

 The correct name for India’s capital city is simply Delhi.
 For Delhites, “New Delhi” refers to the region of the city built by the British; only in the 1980s did foreigners start equating that term with the entire city.
 The true New Delhi is part of a larger region called South Delhi (which includes all the neighborhoods south of the Ring Road).
 When locals speak of Old Delhi—also known as North Delhi—they are referring to the sections built under the Mughal Empire, which are centered around the Red Fort.